 Fat does not spike blood sugar, fat helps you burn fat, fat helps lower cholesterol.
 In fact, it does the exact opposite of what we’ve been led to believe.

-Our meal plans include all types of fat but keep saturated fat lower and predominantly include monounsaturated fats, which have been shown to help improve insulin sensitivity and glucose transport into cells, and provide benefits for vascular health.
+Our meal plans include all types of fat but still do keep saturated fat lower, predominantly including monounsaturated fats, which have been shown to help improve insulin sensitivity and glucose transport into cells, as well as providing benefits for vascular health.

 3. Eat Protein

 Protein helps keep us full and satisfied for longer.

 You can eat all types of meats, chicken, fish, and seafood.